anz-f5/web-application-and-api-protection/README.md

  - an app firewall
  - a security policy

 The HTTP load balancer creates an entry point for all client traffic.
-DNS resolution will point to a public IP hosted on F5XC.
+A DNS subdomain is delegated to the F5XC beforehand ( https://docs.cloud.f5.com/docs/how-to/app-networking/domain-delegation ), and this allows for

 The origin pool contains a member pointing to the backend web application.

-The monitor provides health monitoring for the backend web application
+The monitor provides health monitoring for the backend web application.

-The app firewall provides **signature** based protection for all traffic (API and non-API).
+The app firewall provides **signature** based protection for all traffic (API and non-API traffic).

 The security policy is created to bring in API protection.
 It has a custom rule list comprising individual rules that apply an action (Allow/Deny) based upon the group name of an API.
 The group name of an API is defined withint an API definition swagger file (i.e., shopazone-swagger.json).

 Inside of this swagger file, individual API's are put into assigned groups via tags.
-In the below example, after this swagger file is imported, the group name 'ves-io-api-def-myshop-apidef-read' is created and then referenced by an individual rule.
+In the below example, after this swagger file is imported, the group name 'ves-io-api-def-myshop-apidef-read' is created (automation code added in additional texts) and then referenced by an individual rule.

 ```python
 ...
 "x-volterra-api-group": "read",
 ...
 ```
-Currently a **volterra_api_definition** resource (within api-definition.tf) expects a value for **swagger_specs**, which is only obtained via uploading the swagger file via GUI beforehand.
+Please note, within the Terraform provider, a **volterra_api_definition** resource (defined within api-definition.tf) expects a value for **swagger_specs**.
+This value is only available after uploading the swagger file through the GUI beforehand.

 ## Notes

-The Terraform provider expects the following for API access to F5XC
+The Terraform provider expects the following for API access to the F5XC

 ```python
 provider "volterra" {